 Rent is typically paid monthly in advance, although the parties remain free to agree otherwise.

 The Leasing Law imposes restrictions on the landlord’s ability to increase rent.
-The landlord may only increase rent after the second anniversary of the lease or the last increase, whichever is earlier.
+The landlord may only increase rent after the lapse of two years from the lease commencement date or from the date of the last rent increase, whichever is closer.
 Such increase is capped at 5% for residential leases and 7% for other leases.
 The landlord can only use the right to increase rent five times during the term of the lease.
 This provision applies to all existing leases when renewed and the landlord must inform the tenant through registered mail specifying the new rent three months prior to the end of the second anniversary of the lease.
 The parties are, however, free to agree otherwise and these provisions are default positions only.

 The following is usually required of landlords: